zingalorp/HabitTrackerApp/README.md

 ## Overview

 This is a Python-based command-line habit tracking application that allows users to manage daily and weekly habits.
-The app helps users create habits, track progress, and analyze their completion rates, using an SQLite database for persistence.
+The app helps users create habits, track progress, and analyse their completion rates, using an SQLite database for persistence.
 The tracker opens with 5 predefined habits with 4 weeks of completion data, for testing purposes.
 Additionally, the app includes a unit test suite to ensure that the main features work properly.

 ## Features

 - Add, edit, and delete habits.
 - Track habits based on periodicity (daily or weekly).
 - View completion history and streaks.
-- Analyze habits by category and completion rates.
+- Analyse habits by category and completion rates.
 - Store data using SQLite database.
 - Predefined habits and data for testing.